Apple, Epic, and federal judge spar over restraining order in antitrust case

 “IAP has never been offered as a separate product,” Doren said.

-Bornstein said that there is separate demand shown in the evidence that shows that IAP is artificially integrated as part of a different product, and could very well be treated as a separate product.
-He said there is extensive evidence of separate demand, such as with Uber and other physical apps.
+Bornstein said that a separate demand in the evidence shows that IAP is artificially integrated as part of a different product, and could very well be treated as a separate product.
+He cited extensive evidence of separate demand, such as with Uber and other physical apps.

 Epic argued that it has evidence users want an alternative app store with direct payments.
 It said 54% of iOS Fortnite users had used Epic’s direct payments from August 13 to August 27.
-Epic’s lawyer, Forrester, argued that Epic had to do the hotfix — which Apple claimed was sabotage — to prove there was separate demand for Epic’s own direct payment system.
+Epic’s lawyer, Forrester, argued that Epic had to do the hotfix — which Apple claimed was sabotage — to prove separate demand for Epic’s own direct payment system.

 “We eliminated Apple’s ability to say there is no separate product,” Forrester said.
 “We showed that there is.”